-The summer schools application is open to undergraduate students from across the University of Nottingham and it is a competitive application.
-There is a finite number of places available at each of our partner university summer schools in any given year.
-However, this should not put you off applying, in 2020 around 60% of applicants were allocated to a summer school.
+The University-wide programme is open to students from across the University of Nottingham and it is a competitive programme.
+There are a finite number of places available at each of our partner universities in any given year.
+However, this should not deter you from applying - each year around 50% of applicants are accepted onto the programme.

 What are the application criteria?

-- Academic achievement to date: Minimum academic average of 45%, including autumn semester 2020 assessments.
+- Minimum academic average of 60% (2:1), including autumn semester 2021 assessments.
 If you are applying to study abroad during your second year, your combined average to date, including your first year marks, will be used.
-Students who have attained an average grade of less than 45% will not be considered for the programme.
-Students must be in good academic standing at the time of their application, students who have completed modules which show a fail mark for the current academic year at the time of application without approved extenuating circumstances or are currently in resit will not be considered.
+Students who have attained an average grade of less than 60% without any valid extenuating circumstances will not be considered for the programme.

 - Personal statement (included in the online application)

 Your application will be assessed using the three criteria above, your application will be scored and then ranked.
 If you did not meet the minimum 60% average your application will be rejected unless you have official extenuating circumstances, recorded within your school/department.
 If places are available at your chosen universities you will be allocated to one of them, in accordance with the number of places available.

 If there are other partner universities outside of your three choice destinations that you wish to go to, then you can choose up to three alternative destinations.
 Not all destinations can be selected as an alternative destination and you must check that your alternative destination/s are an option on your school study abroad opportunities page You should only select alternative destinations that you are happy to attend, if you are allocated to one of your alternative destinations then the expectation is that you will accept your allocated destination.

 Partners available as alternative destinations for 2022-23:

 University of Connecticut